Andrew-Chen-Wang/django_31_async_to_sync/README.md

 Before we begin, please check out [psycopg3](https://github.com/psycopg/psycopg3) to allow the Django ORM to be more async capable without needing to use the primary thing I'll be using for this test.
+Also, please read the Django docs on the performance gain (and even degradation!) when mixing a/sync views, middleware, and other functionalities like context switching using asgiref for database or cache operations.

 ---